-Creating a podcast website has many more benefits, but the above five should sum it up pretty well.
-Now that you’re surely into building a site, you must be asking what’s the best way to create a podcast website in 2021?
+A podcast website offers many more benefits, but the five listed above should be enough to sum it up nicely.
+If you’re about to build a podcast website in 2021, you must be wondering what is the best way to do it?
 We’ve got some more answers –

-WordPress for podcasts
+WordPress for podcasters

-Once you’re ready with the design, you may need to start and install a few plugins.
+Once you’re done with the design, you will need to install a few plugins.
 You’ll need a plugin to import your podcast, another one to display an audio player and some other optional extras like subscribe buttons or social sharing buttons.

 Pricing: As mentioned above, WordPress.org is free, but you will have to get website hosting to host your website.
 The price can start at around $7 per month with a host like Siteground.
 It can reach up to $25-$35 for a premium (“managed”) WordPress.com site, or Pressable, Kinsta or WPEngine.